-Willow Canyon Trail is a 4.6 mile out and back trail located near Death Valley, CA that features a waterfall and is rated as moderate.
+Willow Canyon Trail is a 4.6 mile out and back trail located near Death Valley, California that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible from November until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This is a hike to a waterfall that generally flows year round in Death Valley.
 It's a moderately strenuous hike because it goes up a wash that has a lot of gravel and rocks over which to step.
 The name mystifies me, because there are no willow trees anywhere near here.
 This is a winter hike as summer temperatures in Death Valley make hiking very unwise!
 There is a fairly good trail through the gravel and across the rocks.
 Hike for about 1/2 mile north to the large wash coming from the mountains.
 Turn right into the wash.
 This wash leads into Willow Canyon.
 The end of the hike is about 2.35 miles from the trailhead.
 You will pass some side washes.
 Ignore them and keep hiking up the canyon.
 You eventually come to a small waterfall that's easy to climb up, then a taller one, and finally you get to the two-tiered 50 foot waterfall.
 It's a lovely place to have a snack before hiking back.

 We had a cloudy day, so sun and heat were not issues for us.
 As most of the hike is wide open on gravel or sand, we were grateful for the lack of sun.
 However, once in the narrow canyon where the stream was, it would have been nice to have some sun.
 The waterfalls make the trek well worth it.